silksong-modding/Silksong.Modding.Templates/README.md

-﻿Templates for modding Hollow Knight: Silksong.
+Templates for modding Hollow Knight: Silksong.

 Usage: navigate to the folder you want to create a mod, then run the following: